dwilding/frogtab/README.md

     You can use your personal link to send tasks to your main device.

- 5. When you use your personal link to send a task, Frogtab encrypts the task using the public key from step 1.
+ 5. When you send a task to your main device, Frogtab first encrypts the task using the public key from step 1.
     Frogtab then sends the encrypted task to the server.

     See the `encryptAndSend` function in [send.html](app/send.html).